-If you have kids or want somewhere a bit different then Nantwich’s latest cafe might be up your alley (although it isn’t, actually 🙂 ).
+If you have kids or want somewhere a bit different then Nantwich’s latest cafe might be up your alley.

-There are two televisions where you can monitor your little brats in the back of the cafe which is sectioned off into a creche (and the sound-proofing seems to work quite well).
+There are two televisions where you can monitor your little brats in the back which is sectioned off into a creche (and the sound-proofing seems to work quite well).

-The decor is bee/ hive/ themed with grey / yellow reflected in the patterned wallpaper, boarded floor and colour scheme throughout the cafe.
+The decor is bee/hive themed with grey/yellow reflected in the patterned wallpaper, boarded floor and colour scheme throughout the cafe.
 There is a wooden counter and few bee models are dotted about on the walls.
-There cafe is also quite spacious but I suppose it needs to be if pushchairs are to clog up the aisles.
+This place is also quite spacious but I suppose it needs to be if pushchairs are to clog up the aisles.

 The menu is the usual fry-ups, sarnies and jacket spuds but there is a GF breakfast so that is good (the children’s menu also has a full English).
 Price wise seems reasonable too.
 Was expecting honey-glazed items and a few more bee puns but that is just naff perhaps.
 Mind you the menu was not exactly interesting.